 On top, great interior design supports your lifestyle, activities and needs as well as your well being and comfort in all parts of your home.

-Many articles about eco-friendly, sustainable, or green interior design focus on the sustainable principles like energy efficiency or salvaged materials but not how make them a part of the interior design process.
+Many articles about eco-friendly interior design focus on the sustainable principles like energy efficiency or salvaged materials but not how to make them a part of the interior design process.